-The Dodgers trade two-time batting champ Tommy Davis and outfielder Derrell Griffith to the Mets for outfielder Jim Hickman and infielder Ron Hunt.
-Hickman leaves New York as the franchise's all-time home run leader with 60 round-trippers.
+The Dodgers trade two-time batting champ Tommy Davis and outfielder Derrell Griffith to the Mets for infielder Ron Hunt and outfielder Jim Hickman, who leaves New York as the franchise's all-time home run leader with 60 round-trippers.
 Davis, who missed most of 1965 due to severely breaking his ankle in early May, continues his hitting prowess, following a solid comeback season in LA with a very productive one-year stay in New York when he leads the team almost every offensive category.

-After listening to offers from the Expos and Orioles, Baltimore free agent Reggie Jackson to a five-year, $3.5 million deal to play for the Yankees, an organization where many had argued against signing him.
+After listening to offers from the Expos and Orioles, Baltimore free agent Reggie Jackson agrees to a five-year, $3.5 million deal to play for the Yankees, an organization where many had argued against signing him.
 During Mr. October's turbulent tenure in the Big Apple, the Bronx Bombers will win four divisions, three pennants and two World Series.

 Marge Schott, in a New York Times article, tries to explain her recent insensitive remarks by stating her reference that Adolph Hitler was initially good for Germany was in jest and that she really didn't understand why the word "Jap" was offensive.
 MLB will appoint a four-man panel to investigate the Reds owner's comments and will eventually suspend her for the inappropriate remarks.

-Charlie Smith, the player traded to the Yankees from the Cardinals for Roger Maris in 1967, dies at the age of 57.
-During his two years with the Bronx Bombers, the third baseman was dealt to the Redbirds by the Mets, along with southpaw Al Jackson, to obtain Ken Boyer.
+Charlie Smith, the player traded to the Yankees from the Cardinals for Roger Maris in 1967, dies at the age of 57 in Reno, Nevada.
+In 1965, the third baseman was dealt to the Redbirds by the Mets, along with southpaw Al Jackson, to obtain Ken Boyer.

 HBO Films announces its plan to make a movie out of "Game of Shadows," the book about Barry Bonds' alleged steroid use and the subsequent investigation by the federal government.
 The authors, San Francisco Chronicle reporters Lance William and Mark Fainaru-Wada, based much of their content on leaked secret grand jury testimony.